 In between all this, Ian can be found hanging out with his amazing wife, housemates, two dogs, two cats, eight chickens, a bunch of fish, and a whole lot of bees as they all try to figure out small-scale sustainable community.

-Keegan holds a second-degree black belt in To-Shin Do at the Boulder Quest Center, as well as a third-degree black belt in Shaolin Kempo, and a first-degree black belt in Tae Kwon Do.
+Keegan Meitoshi (may-toh-shee) Smith holds a third-degree black belt in To-Shin Do at the Boulder Quest Center, as well as a third-degree black belt in Shaolin Kempo, and a first-degree black belt in Tae Kwon Do.
+His Warrior Name means “Warrior Knight of the Celebrated Blade”.
 He is the mind behind BQC’s youth program, but with over 10 years of martial arts teaching experience, he enjoys teaching all ages.
-Born a Boulder City native, he started his movement journey with classical ballet and has experience with several forms of healing arts including Reiki and Kinetic Kinesiology.
+Boulder born and rased, he started his movement journey with classical ballet and has experience with several forms of healing arts including Reiki and Clinical Kinesiology.

 Outside of the dojo, Keegan has developed proficiency in the Japanese language and food culture from working at and helping to run some local Japanese restaurants.
 His specialty is izakaya style dining and sake pairings.

 Secure your spot in our one of our exclusive programs and start your ninja quest today!SET APPOINTMENT